Donate to APS

-Funding for these activities is partially dependent on the donations of individual, corporate, foundation and governmental benefactors.
+Funding for these activities depends in large part on the donations of individual, corporate, foundation and governmental benefactors.
 Members and other supporters of APS contribute to its programs and prizes because they share APS’ goals and aspirations.

 To ensure that supporters have full confidence in the Society’s utilization of donations to advance its mission, APS has adopted A Donor Bill of Rights developed by and shared with permission from the Association of Fundraising Professionals (AFP).

 Find out more about the programs that benefit from donor support: